almet/apt-tools-prod/README.md

 ## Prerequisites

 - [git-lfs](https://git-lfs.github.com/) to store large files.
-- Docker, to build use the proper version of [reprepro](https://salsa.debian.org/brlink/reprepro), that we are using under the hood.
+- Podman, to build use the proper version of [reprepro](https://salsa.debian.org/brlink/reprepro), that we are using under the hood.

 ## Installation